catherinedevlin/talks/just_enough_python/slides.md

 - Remove fear & spark joy
 - Comfortable in the community

+## Presenter Notes

-.notes: If you put "Python" on your resume, you're lying
+If you put "Python" on your resume, you're lying

 ---